Labor Day is coming up. Do you need 3-Day Weekend ideas? Bring your family and visit Ruby’s Inn for a mini vacation.

 Start your day by taking a horse ride through the Dixie National Forest to the rim of Bryce Canyon.
 If you’re looking for a scenic tour of the Bryce Canyon area, our 1 ½ hour ride takes in the Dixie National Forest and the rim of Water Canyon Amphitheater, the first canyon in Bryce Canyon National Park.
 Leaving the rim, you climb Bristlecone Pine Ridge with standing 1500 year old Bristlecone Pines.
 (One of the oldest living things on the North American Continent.)
 From this ridge you will also see Boat Mesa and Sinking Ship Peak, some of the higher points in Fairyland Amphitheater.
 This is a 4 ½ mile loop.
 Rides start at 8:30AM and 10:30AM.
 Book your Ride Now!

 If you are not comfortable on the back of a horse, book a guided ATV ride.
-Short, yet exciting experience, our one-half hour, one hour and sunset ATV rides wind through ponderosa pine forests to the rim of Bryce Canyon National Park.
+Short, yet exciting experience, our one hour and sunset ATV rides wind through ponderosa pine forests to the rim of Bryce Canyon National Park.
 This guided tour will get your adrenaline pumping, but will also provide you with views of a pristine alpine landscape, Bryce Canyon Rim and fresh clean air.
 Book your ATV ride!

 For lunch, pick up something quick inside the Ruby’s Inn General Store or get a delicious burger at Ruby’s Canyon Diner.
 For dessert, stop at Old Bryce Town for a scoop of ice cream.